 Who will love this?
 Chocolate addicts and those with a sweet tooth.

 This is one for Chocolate addicts!
 There are plenty of highlights to the Parisian winter season.
 But one of the very best is Salon du Chocolat, at which over 700 chocolatiers, pastry chefs and confectioners from more than 60 countries gather at Porte de Versailles to put on a grand exhibition of the worlds greatest bean.
-Visitors at the chocolate fair get to taste and experience some of the best chocolate innovations in the world.
+Visitors at the chocolate fair get to taste and experience some of the best chocolate innovations in the world, go here for more info about how to order this kind of cake.

 A ticket will also get you access to professional and fun workshops, tasting sessions and cooking demonstrations.
 As part of the Salon, there is even a fashion parade with dresses all made of – you guessed it – chocolate.
 At the end of the fair, the best chocolatiers of the year receive the prestigious Chocolate Award.